-4.19.
 Overload Protection

-The Si3016 can detect if an overload condition capable of damaging the DAA circuit is present.
+The Si3016 can detect if an overload condition is present which may damage the DAA circuit.
 The DAA may be damaged if excessive line voltage or loop current is sustained.

 The overload protection circuit utilizes the LVCS bits to determine an excessive line current or voltage per the LVCS bit transfer functions outlined in Figures 8 and 9.